 Major General Edward King Jr. surrendered some 75,000 American troops at Bataan to the Japanese.
 Thousands of troops died because of the brutality of their captors, who starved and beat the marchers, and bayoneted those too weak to walk.
 Survivors were taken by rail from San Fernando POW camps, where thousands more died from disease, murder and starvation.
 The final act of bombing of Hiroshima and Nagasaki claimed many more lives.
-All the lives lost, all the houses burnt, all the future shattered due to one party's propaganda political of hate towards an entire race, who lived in harmony for centuries.
+All the lives lost, all the houses burnt, all the future shattered due to one political party's propaganda of hate towards an entire race, who lived in harmony for centuries.
 The ripples of war and hate are still dominant in the form of international conflicts and nuclear threats.
 Despite so many lessons from history, hatred has not left our life.
-Modern hate fuelled by a number of factors like political agendas to social media polarization, has taken new forms and consequences.
-From religious intolerance, discrimination, xenophobia to homophobia, The tendrils of hate interweave our society.
+Modern hate fuelled by a number of factors like to social political agendas polarization, has taken new forms and consequences.
+From religious intolerance, discrimination, xenophobia The homophobia, tendrils hate interweave our society.
 The omnipresent nature of social media has given a new dimension to hate culture.